100+ Best Fundraising Ideas for Everyone in 2024

 71. Pet Sitting

-Recruit your volunteers to help with pet sitting, and charge pet owners less than a professional pet sitter or a pet hotel would – with all the funds going directly to your shelter.
+Recruit your volunteers to help with pet sitting, and charge pet owners less than a professional pet sitter or a pet hotel would – with all the funds going directly to your shelter or other animal charity.

 The owners will also feel good knowing their money will be helping animals like theirs!
 Make sure to promote the service on social media and by handing out flyers.